 Difficulties can arise where some research sponsors allow indirect costs in the full costing project budget and others do not.
 There is a great deal of variation among funders regarding allowable indirect cost rates.
-Further, the indirect cost rates that LMIC institutions are allowed to claim are generally much lower than those permitted to institutions in high income countries.
+Further, the indirect cost rates applied to LMIC institutions are generally much lower than those set by institutions in high income countries.
 While some research sponsors and high income partners do allow for indirect costs, they may also place a limit (also known as 'compliance costs') on the maximum allowable costs for these expenses carried by the research activity, leaving a great burden on less capacitated institutions to make provisions for carrying out the research in already low-resourced settings.